opendnssec/odslab/opendnssec-lab.md

 5. Update the Enforcer database.
 You will get a warning that the Enforcer could not be notified.
 That’s OK -- we haven’t started it yet and will do that later.

         > sudo ods-ksmutil update zonelist

+## Signing the Zone

+It is now time to sign the zone!

+1. Start OpenDNSSEC

+        > sudo ods-control start

+2. Check the syslog to see that the two daemons started, that the signconf was generated, and that Signer engine signed the zone.

+        > tail -n 100 /var/log/syslog

+3. Have a look on the signconf.

+        > less /var/opendnssec/signconf/groupX.odslab.se.xml

+4. Have a look on the signed zone file.

+        > less /var/cache/bind/zones/signed/groupX.odslab.se

+## Publish the Signed Zone

+The signed zone is now just a file on disc.
+We have to tell BIND to use this one instead of the unsigned zone file.

+1. Edit the BIND configuration and change the path to the zone file

+        > sudo vim /etc/bind/named.conf.local

+    File contents:

+        zone "groupX.odslab.se" {
+            type master;
+            file "zones/signed/groupX.odslab.se";
+        };

+2. Reload the configuration.

+        > sudo rndc reload

+3. Tell OpenDNSSEC to notify BIND every time the zone has been signed.

+        > sudo vim /etc/opendnssec/conf.xml

+    Update:

+        <NotifyCommand>/usr/sbin/rndc reload %zone</NotifyCommand>

+4. Restart the Signer Engine.

+        > sudo ods-signer stop
+        > sudo ods-signer start

+5. Verify that the zone is signed on the resolver machine.
+Notice that the AD-flag is not set.

+        > dig +dnssec www.groupX.odslab.se

+6. Verify that DNSSEC records are correctly served for this zone.

+        > dig @127.0.0.1 groupX.odslab.se SOA +dnssec